marianogappa/iknowkungfoo/content/leetcode/decode-string.md

 # Time: O(n) we parse the string once.
 There are constants in this string that will make us for-loop over it.
 # Space: O(n) we store the solution in a buffer (in this case actually in an array); we also store partial strings.
-#
-# Straightforward if using proper abstractions.
-For a parseable grammar, not too complex to implement a token iterator.
-# Only 3 tokens exist: an int, a string or a closing bracket (opening bracket always comes after number so ignore it!)
-#
-# Switch:
-#
-# If string: append it to the solution as is.
-# If number: get the number, run this decoding function recursively to get the string, and append n*decoded to solution.
-# If closing bracket: we must be in a recursive call!
-End the call here.
-# If no tokens left: we must be in a non-recursive call!
-End the call here.
 class Solution:
     def decodeString(self, s: str) -> str:
         return do_decode(TokenIterator(s))